jahidjd/-InflexionpointTechnologies-BD-Limited/readMe.txt

 http://127.0.0.1:8000/api/logout       <-----logout api----->

-  <-----after login or registration and set the bearer token----->
+  <-----after login or registration and set the bearer token you can access the data----->
 http://127.0.0.1:8000/api/UserData  <-----userData api----->